InnerSourceCommons/ispo-working-group/docs/slides/innersource-summit.md

 **What are InnerSource Metrics?**

-InnerSource Metrics meaninfully demonstrate the value of InnerSource to our stakeholders.
+InnerSource Metrics meaningfully demonstrate the value of InnerSource to our stakeholders.

 *Example InnerSource Metrics*